Septic Services in Lucas, TX

 Lucas homeowners typically pay $275-$425 for standard septic pumping on a 1,000-gallon tank.
 Aerobic maintenance contracts run $275-$450 per year, and emergency service costs $450-$725.

-What Septic Services Are Available in Lucas?
+Septic Services Available in Lucas

 Septic Pumping